davoodhanifi/jokkade/README.md

-A simple iranian joke application.
+A simple Iranian joke application.